dfelinto/blender-manual/manual/modeling/geometry_nodes/attribute/attribute_fill.rst

 ==========

 Domain
    Domain of the output attribute.

-If this is set to *Auto*, it will use the domain of the attribute if it exists already, otherwise it uses the *Point* domain.
+   :Auto: Chooses the domain of the attribute if it exists already, otherwise it uses the *Point* domain.
+   :Point: Store the resulting attribute per point.
+   :Edge: Store the resulting attribute per edge.
+   :Face: Store the resulting attribute per face.
+   :Face Corner: Store the resulting attribute per face corner

 Data Type
    The type of data to fill the attribute with.